peiyan1234/off_resonance/README.md

-# SVD shimming and Spherical Harmonic shimming
+# Shimming based on off-resonance fields

 Created by:
 Pei-Yan, Li.